AkiraVoid-Productions/vscode-extension-format-with-cli/README.md

 ## Known Issues

-- If you enabled Format on Save feature of Visual Studio Code and you changed the command setting, then the command which is executed immediately after you saved the configuration will still be the command before.
+- If you enabled Format on Save feature of Visual Studio Code and you changed the command setting, then the command which is executed immediately after you saved the configuration will still be the previous command.
 This is caused by the mechanism of Visual Studio Code, and I currently have no idea about how to fix it.
 If you want this issue to be fixed, open an issue on GitHub and let me know.
-- You must save the file first instead of formatting file first, or you may need to resolve the conflicts.
+- You must save the file first instead of formatting file first if you are not using direct format, or you may need to resolve the conflicts.